 Brice C. Jones is a Ph.D.
 Candidate in Religion and part-time lecturer at Concordia University, Montréal.
 He holds a Master of Arts in Religion (M.A.R.) with a concentration in New Testament Studies from Yale University.
-The main contribution of his doctoral thesis is that it catalogues Greek non-continuous manuscripts of the New Testament by offering transcriptions, translations, and detailed discussions of palaeography, textual criticism as well as other pertinent details.
-Images of many of the manuscripts will be published (some for the first time) in the "Plates" section of the dissertation.
+His doctoral research analyzes and catalogues various citations of the Greek New Testament within isolated manuscript fragments that have hitherto been ignored within New Testament textual research.
+While the study is targeted at textual critics, it contributes to a conversation about early Christianity that is much larger than the project, as these texts demonstrate the various ways in which early Christians used scripture (e.g., as apotropaic devices, devotions, homilies, in private letters, etc.).
 He is the author of Matthean and Lukan Special Material: A Brief Introduction with Texts in Greek and English (Wipf and Stock, 2011).
 His research on ancient Greek and Coptic manuscripts has been published in major scholarly journals, such as Zeitschrift für Papyrologie und Epigraphik, Bulletin of the American Society of Papyrologists, Archiv für Papyrusforschung, Journal of Coptic Studies, Journal of Biblical Literature, Novum Testamentum, and New Testament Studies.

 Photo: P.CtYBR inv.
 1564, a papyrus letter from Harpalos and Sarapion.
 Ed. pr.
 Brice C. Jones.